guiloga/guirpc/README.md

 ____
 [![Build Status](https://www.travis-ci.com/guiloga/guirpc.svg?branch=master)](https://www.travis-ci.com/guiloga/guirpc)

+| Is a **Python** RPC package to build and run FaaS-like application service.
+| It facilitates the creation of an consumer or a producer, as well as an abstraction layer for the transmission
+  of messages over a connected message broker server.

-This package implements core functionality that is compliant with the standard **AMQP**.
-It provides an interface with some decorators, encoders, serializers and in short all the surrounded layers for easily build, configure and run an ** RPC server** as it makes up as a **FaaS-like application**.
+It provides an abstraction layer with some decorators, encoders, serializers and in short all the surrounded layers for easily build, configure and run an **RPC server** as it makes up as a **FaaS-like application**.

-It also provides a command line manager to handle operations that will essentially allow to setup and run a configured RPC server/consumer that will respond on messages received trough **RabbitMQ** back to a connected client/producer.

 ## Built With